Madeleine Albright Fast Facts

 Winter 2001-present - Serves as chairwoman of National Democratic Institute for International Affairs in Washington, DC.

-2003 - Her book, "Madam Secretary: A Memoir," is published.
+2003 - Her book "Madam Secretary: A Memoir" is published.

 March 23, 2004 - She testifies publicly in the 9-11 Commission hearings on what she and the Clinton administration did to combat al Qaeda and terrorism during Clinton's eight years in office.